vspinu/rib/README.md

 # Installation

-Either download the stable client from https://interactivebrokers.github.io request access rights at the official [tws-api](https://github.com/InteractiveBrokers/tws-api) repo and pull directly from git.
+Either download the stable client from https://interactivebrokers.github.io or request the access rights at the official [tws-api](https://github.com/InteractiveBrokers/tws-api) repo and pull directly from git.

-Set the path `TWS_API_LIB_PATH` env variable to `source/cppclient/client` directory from unpacked directory.
+Set the path `TWS_API_LIB_PATH` env variable to `source/cppclient/client` directory from IB client zip.

 Get the source of `rib` package: